 Buy the “Monopoly Plan”

 If you need a higher level of attention than the “usual” client or a deeper level of commitment, you can hire me while you need me—to be your own personal editor and not share my mind with anyone else!
 If you need a ghostwriter, a co-author, or a project editor or if you have in-depth research needs or you are rushing to finish the current phase of a project, buying me and monopolizing my attention could be the plan for you.

 Some projects—such as managing a publication project; compiling personal, family, or business histories; preparing manuscripts for self-publication or electronic publication (e-publication); manual indexing; application of instructional design attributes; starting a blog—require more than your own dreams and dedication.
-If you find your project and yourself mired in confusion, indecision, or “the technical unknown” but you don’want to turn over the reins, hire me as a consultant to guide you back to the path of comfortable familiarity or to provide direct, hands-on assistance.
+If you find your project and yourself mired in confusion, indecision, or “the technical unknown” but you don’t want to turn over the reins, hire me as a consultant to guide you back to the path of comfortable familiarity or to provide direct, hands-on assistance.

+So, are you ready to hire a freelance editor for your needs?
 Think about which pricing option might work best for you, then get in touch.
 If none of these options seems totally appropriate, let’s discuss a tailor-made solution.
 After all, we’re here to work for you!

 At the-freelance-editor, we work with you—the author, the originator,

 the content writer—and your team, to help you say what you want to say to the audience you want to reach.